Donate To Typhoon Hagupit Affected Families

-August 2014 - As we come close to the anniversary of #Typhoon_Yolonda thousands of local Government of the Philippines, people, and humanitarians have worked hard to restore livelihoods, communities, businesses, and schools.
+AUGUST 2014 - As we come close to the anniversary of #Typhoon_Yolanda thousands of local Government of the Philippines, people, and humanitarians have worked hard to restore livelihoods, communities, businesses, and schools.
 Community Empowerment Programs, Inc., continues to do our part to raise awareness and donate funds to those most affected by the tragedy.

-July 2014: It’s been 9 months since Typhoon Haiyan (YolondaPH) devastated Eastern Visayas.
+July 2014 Haiyan Update: It’s been 9 months since Typhoon Haiyan (Yolanda) devastated Eastern Visayas.
 Since then, Community Empowerment Programs (CEPI) partnered with the United Nations Office for the Coordination of Humanitarian Affairs (OCHA TACLOBAN) and roughly 100 other NGO’s government, and nonprofits to implement emergency disaster relief programs, livelihood, and micro-finance aid to survivors.

 The collaborations funding goal is 788 Million USD and we are at 58% today.
 I will be announcing another fund-raiser shortly and ask that you kindly make a donation or at least pass along this information to someone who may desire to pleased.